L50N/nextcloud-space-dock/README.md

 Before initiating launch sequence, ensure your command module (server) is equipped with:

+- Before initiating the cosmic setup, confirm that the system is devoid of Docker to prevent any unintended interstellar deletions.
 - `curl` for communication with remote space stations (retrieving necessary files)
 - A Debian or Debian-based operating system to maintain system compatibility and stability